What is your current job/occupation? How have your past life experiences and education prepared you for a role on the council?

 If elected, would you support Pier Liquors staying in its current location (whether by lease or purchase) or do you favor the entire town-owned Pier Marketplace property for the new public library project?

-The town recently passed a rate hike in numerous categories, including admission and parking, at the town beach.
-Do you support these increases?
+The town recently enacted a rate hike in numerous categories, including admission and parking, at the town beach.
+Do you support the increases?

 Do you support existing public parking at CRMC-designated coastal access points across the town?

 Yes, (agenda 6) the Conant/Pilgrim Avenues Parking Plan as presented on Nov.
 19th, 2019 will be Agenda #6 in the first regular Town Council Meeting to be voted on up or down.

 1) Fully Restore the Funding to the Maury Loontjens Memorial Library from the Town of Narragansett of $841,000.00 as done previously over the last several fiscal years.

 2) Authorize the Town Staff to Issue a Request for Proposal (RFP) for architectural/engineering services for the refit to the former Belmont/IGA building site for the New Narragansett Pier Free Library as directed by our Voters in the 2016 Bond and the upcoming 2020 voter initiative.